 Lieutenant George R Bethell was a Yorkshireman, born in 1849 and was 23 when he joined Challenger.
 Compared with his fellow officers his naval career was short.
-In 1885, with the rank of Commander he stood for parliament and was elected for the Yorkshire constituency of Holderness, a position he held until 1900 when he lost the seat over his views on the government's policy on South Africa.
+In 1885, with the rank of Commander he stood for parliament and was elected for the Yorkshire constituency of Holderness a position he held until 1900 when he lost the seat over his views on the government's policy on South Africa.
 He died in 1919.

 Arguably the ship's officer who had the greatest influence on the scientific work of Challenger was Thomas Tizard.
 He had entered the Royal Navy by competitive examination in 1854 (aged 15) and six years later started his career as a surveyor in the Mediterranean and was aboard HMS Newport with Nares at the opening of the Suez canal in 1869.
 He was navigator and chief surveyor aboard Challenger and was responsible for the current measurements - he had earlier experience of researching currents in the Straits of Gibraltar.
-As the obituary in the Geographical Journal (A.M.F., 1924) comments every undertaking with which the expedition was concerned.
-As time went on, the influence he exerted was increasingly apparent...".
+As the obituary in the Geographical Journal (A.M.F., 1924) comments

-"...his duties involved the closest associations with the leader of the expedition and of the scientific staff in decisions bearing on the carrying out of the objectives of the expedition.
-From the outset he closely identified himself with
+- "...his duties involved the closest associations with the leader of the expedition and of the scientific staff in decisions bearing on the carrying out of the objectives of the expedition.
+From the outset he closely identified himself with every undertaking with which the expedition was concerned.
+As time went on, the influence he exerted was increasingly apparent...". - 490 When Nares left Challenger in 1875 it was clear that Tizard who was identified by Wyville Thomson as the "chief of the naval scientific staff" (Wyville Thomson, 1878), had become indispensable to the continuity, and presumably the success, of the voyage's work.